AscendNTNU/mineros/docs/movement.md

 To move to multiple positions after eachother publish a `geometry_msgs/PoseArray` message to the topic `/mineros/set_position/composite`.
 This will cause to bot to move to the specified positions in order.

+# Find y corrdinate of ground floor for a position given x and z
+call `/mineros/findy` service with `mineros_interfaces/BlockInfo` message with the x and z coordinates set.
+The service will return a `geometry_msgs/Pose` message with all cordinates of the ground floor of the x and z position

 # Dimensions of motion

 ## 3d